 - Stock your yard with off-leaf larvae-eating nematodes (available at pet and garden stores).
-Nematodes will also be helpful to bring down your Japanese beetle population.
+Nematodes will also help to bring down your Japanese beetle population.

 - Getting proper nutrition for your pets is the best flea prevention.
 Add brewer’s yeast to your pet’s food, as well as essential fatty acids such as omega-3 and omega-6.
 Check out these tips for proper pet nutrition.

 - Spray window and door screens with distilled water containing several drops of bitter orange essential oil.
 (Fleas hate citrus scent and will avoid crawling in through the screens.)

 - Learn everything you need to know about fleas.
 Try this page for even more home remedies for fleas.